italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

 SD-JWT
 ======

-The PID/(Q)EAA is issued in the form of a digital credential.
-The digital credential format is `Selective Disclosure JWT format <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-selective-disclosure-jwt-04>`_ as specified in `[SD-JWT-based Verifiable Credentials 02] <https://www.ietf.org/archive/id/draft-ietf-oauth-sd-jwt-vc-02.html>`__.
+The PID/(Q)EAA is issued in the form of a Digital Credential.
+The Digital Credential format is `Selective Disclosure JWT format <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-selective-disclosure-jwt-04>`_ as specified in `[SD-JWT-based Verifiable Credentials 02] <https://www.ietf.org/archive/id/draft-ietf-oauth-sd-jwt-vc-02.html>`__.

 An SD-JWT is a JWT that MUST be signed using the Issuer's private key.
 The SD-JWT payload of the MUST contain the **_sd_alg** claim described in `[SD-JWT].
 Section 5.1.2. <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-selective-disclosure-jwt-04>`_ and other claims specified in this section, some of them may be selectively disclosable claims.